DARANGEN: the

 flung his sword up and whacked at the king’s unprotected neck.
 His head rolled

-down the stairs and rested on the pavement; the eyes staring blankly in
+down the stairs and rested on the pavement; his eyes staring blankly in

 death.